South Korea Mud Fest and the Best Beaches Around Boryeong

 The crowded Daecheon beach in Boryeong

-In town there’s a cheering atmosphere, with a Korean marching band playing percussion and a lot of people dancing.
+In town, there’s a cheering atmosphere, with a Korean marching band playing percussion and a lot of people dancing.
 In the main square and pedestrian road, there are fountains of mud that you can sprinkle on yourself for free.

-Then there is a fenced area where you pay $10 to do things like mudslides, a wading pool of mud wrestling, playing football in the mud.
+Then there is a fenced area where you pay $10 to do things like mudslides, a wading pool of mud wrestling, and playing football in the mud.
 This area is very small and the cue to get in is infinite.

 After getting doused with the free mud we decide to move somewhere else.
 A night of partying is enough, we are getting old I think.